sophie-thomson/TasteSENsation/README.md

 ***Feedback Section***
 - A feedback section for the recipe to enable users to see other people's comments and provide their own feedback.
 - Access to the features in this section is controlled through user authentication.
  - **Rate This Recipe** - Registered users are able to provide a star rating for a recipe as long as it was not submitted by themselves.
 This prevents users from rating their own recipes higher than everyone else's.
 Casual Users are not able to rate a recipe.
+Jinja tags are used to check user authentication and check whether there is an existing rating in place for that user.
+JavaScript is used to add and remove the .hidden class so that the edit rating button and the rating form are only visible for the appropriate user.
  - **Comments** - Displays all approved comments for this recipe for all users to view.
 Registered Users are also able to view, edit and delete their own comments that are awaiting approval.
 - **Leave a Comment** - Registered Users are able to write and submit their own comments using a simple form.
-Casual Users are not able to submit a comment.
+User authentication ensures that Casual Users are not able to submit a comment.

 ![Screenshot of rating form with no previous rating](docs/readme-images/first-rating-mobile.png)
 ![Screenshot of edit rating section on mobile](docs/readme-images/edit-rating-mobile.png)